 It is a governed execution boundary.

-It supports collaboration with academic, clinical, and institutional partners, but participation is scoped, supervised, and governed.
-Creative work, research activity, and translational efforts are permitted only insofar as they serve system execution and validation.
-Any subsequent publication, grant activity, or commercial use occurs entirely outside it and under separate governance.
+The Studio supports scoped collaboration with academic, clinical, and institutional partners under defined governance.
+Participation is supervised and non-clinical, and is limited to activities that serve system execution, validation, or educational evaluation.
+Any subsequent publication, grant activity, or commercial use occurs outside the Studio under separate agreement and governance.

-Its primary function is clarity: systems either demonstrate internal coherence under constraint—or they are decisively rejected before propagation beyond the Studio boundary.
+The Studio’s primary function is clarity: systems are assessed for internal coherence and boundary integrity before they are permitted to propagate beyond the Studio environment.

 IP Architecture

-A structured portfolio of filed provisional intellectual property organized as a tiered system architecture is maintained in the Studio.
-Each tier defines a distinct layer of abstraction and responsibility, allowing complex systems to be evaluated, extended, or terminated without contaminating downstream layers.
+The Studio maintains a structured portfolio of filed provisional intellectual property organized as a tiered system architecture.
+Each tier represents a distinct layer of abstraction and responsibility, enabling complex systems to be evaluated, extended, or discontinued without contaminating downstream layers.

-Its role is to establish coherence across these tiers before any system is exposed to external institutional, funding, or commercial pressures.
+This structure exists to establish coherence across these tiers before any system is exposed to external academic, institutional, funding, or commercial pressures.

 See the IP Architecture page for additional information.